-Slovenia’s broadband market continues to be dominated by a small number of players, including the incumbent telco Telekom Slovenije, Telemach and T-2.
-Despite the launch of competing platforms, DSL remains the most popular access method though its market share is being eroded by the steady development of fibre-based networks, as well as by upgraded cable networks which offer data rates of up to 220Mb/s.
-The deployment of DOCSIS3.1 technology expected among cablcos will provide data rates of at least 1Gb/s, and so enable the operators to improve the delivery of bundled services and retain customers in the face of competition from fibre networks.
+Slovenia’s broadband market continues to be dominated by a small number of players, including the incumbent telco Telekom Slovenije as well as Telemach and T-2.
+Despite the launch of competing platforms, DSL remains the most popular access method though its market share is being eroded by the steady development of fibre-based networks, as well as by upgraded cable networks.
+The deployment of DOCSIS3.1 among cablcos provides data rates of at least 1Gb/s, and so enable operators to improve the delivery of bundled services and retain customers in the face of competition from fibre networks.

 This report covers the fixed-line broadband market in Slovenia, highlighting major players and industry developments and including subscriber forecasts.

 Telekom Slovenije, Telemach, Amis Telekom, Serbia Broadband, Tuštelekom, T-2.

 Table of Contents

 List of Charts

 Your blogs and website provide a lot of vital information and data and I would like to congratulate you for this.
 I find it a very useful point of reference in my work.